uQr/cordova-docs/getting-started/tutorial-ionic.md

 ##<a name="win10tips"></a>Known Issues and Windows 10 tips

-On Windows 8.1 dev machine, you may get a WWAHost runtime error when navigating between pages in the Ionic apps.
+When debugging on a Windows 8.1 dev machine, you may get a WWAHost runtime error when navigating between pages in Ionic apps.
 You can work around this by:
 * Closing DOM Explorer before navigating pages.
 * Upgrading to Windows 10 on your dev machine (issue is fixed in Win10).